UT-ADL/autoware_mini_practice/practice_5/README.md

 This node takes in clustered points from `points_clusterer` node and converts them into `autoware_mini/DetectedObject`and publishes as the `autoware_mini/DetectedObjectArray` in `detected_objects` topic.

-The template for node itself is available below, create the node under `node/detection/cluster_detector.py` as usual, and you are tasked to implement the contents in the `cluster_callback`.
+The template for the node itself is available below.
+Create the node under `node/detection/cluster_detector.py` as usual, and you are tasked to implement the contents in the `cluster_callback`.

 ```
 #!/usr/bin/env python3